 - Regulates genes associated with insulin sensitivity and fat storage [R]

 - May help fight candida, a type of fungal infection.
-Diabetes puts people at-risk of increase candida infections [R, R]
+Diabetes puts people at risk of increased candida infections [R, R]

-- Acts as an insulin mimetic, which means it allows glucose into the cell similarly to insulin [R]
+- Acts as an insulin mimetic, which means it allows glucose into the cell similar to insulin [R]

 - May improve feelings of fullness from food (satiety) with additive benefits of vinegar [R]

 Benefits of cinnamon for heart health